DubG1/DubG1/README.md

 ## Welcome to my Profile!

-### CS student suffering from Imposter Syndrome
-### Native C and Java - currently evolving into a fullstack dev with TS and Vue
+#### I like to explore the whole realm of coding and softwar engineering, started off with C and Java - currently evolving into a fullstack dev with TS and Vue